OpenAtom-Linyaps/linyaps/docs/pages/en/guide/reference/commands/ll-builder/export.md

 **--help-all**
 : Expand all help

-**-f, --file** _file_ [./linglong.yaml]
+**-f, --file** _FILE_
-: Specify the path to the `linglong.yaml` configuration file.
-The directory where the `linglong.yaml` file is located is the project's working directory
+: Specify a project configuration file under the current working directory.
+If omitted, `linglong.<current-architecture>.yaml` is preferred when it exists; otherwise, `linglong.yaml` is used

 **-o, --output** _file_
-: Specify the path for the output file.
-For UAB, this is usually the full path or filename of the `.uab` file.
-For layer, this is the prefix for the output filename
+: Specify the output path for the UAB file; mutually exclusive with `--layer`

 **-z, --compressor** _x_
 : Specify the compression algorithm.
 Supports `lz4` (UAB default), `lzma` (layer default), `zstd`